hzhang01/udemy-asp.net-docker/README.md

 We want create a GetItemById method inside the CatalogController class.
 We also want to create a PaginatedItemViewModel class with page size, page index, count and data available for external get access.

+## 3.19 CatalogController Part 3

+We create 3 more methods all called Items but with different signatures: one only requesting for page size and page index, one specifying item name, one specifying brand and/or type id.
+I the last one we create a variable to convert catalog items into a queryable list and filtered accordingly.